Country of origin: India

 Cognizant was spun out of Dun & Bradstreet in 1996 as an independent company and went public in 1998.
 D’Souza has been a core member of the Cognizant management team since its founding and has held the position of CEO since 2006.

 Today, Cognizant provides information technology, consulting and business process outsourcing services to the world’s leading companies.
 With more than 75 delivery centers worldwide, Cognizant is ranked among the top performing and fastest growing companies in the world.
 In 2017, Cognizant added more than 6,000 U.S. workers and plans to grow its U.S. workforce by at least an additional 25,000 over the next five years.
+In 2019, D’Souza stepped down as CEO of Cognizant and became the executive vice chairman, intending to explore new opportunities in tech.

 Beyond his own success, D’Souza is concerned about the future of the tech industry.
 In 2018, he invested $100 million in the Cognizant U.S. Foundation.
 “We want to create a digital workforce that can seek out employment opportunities across the many sectors of the economy that are being changed by digital technology today,” said D’Souza.
 “And some of those opportunities will be with Cognizant but many of them will be outside of Cognizant.”